misch2/DigitalClock/README.md

 # Software

-Most of the code just handles mapping the logical pixels to the right values for MAX7219 ICs.
-And I used a built in library functions to fetch time from NTP.
+Software is not very complicated.
+Most of it just deals with mapping logical pixels to digit+segment values for MAX7219 ICs.
+I didn't want to play "reinvent the wheel" game so I used either built in or library functions for most of the generic tasks (like fetching the time from NTP or communicating with the display).

 ## Display content